shriv/jekyll-now/_posts/2018-10-27-Playgrounds-vs-pubs.md

 Polygons are special spatial (oh homophonic joy!) data structures that can be manipulated with dedicated spatial software, e.g. the suite of GIS (Geographic Information Systems) like ESRI, ARCGis etc. Hardly one to be left out, Python also provides a suite for spatial data management and manipulation.
 Enter Geopandas.
 This library extends dataframes to spatial dataframes.
 Some of the extensions include methods that operate on spatial data formats.
 Like polygons.
 With these methods, it's very easy to convert a polygon to a centroid - as easy as **df['polygon_column'].centroid**.
 None of the rigamarole that we wen through in the previous section!

-Unfortunately, generating a centroid for a park is not sufficient for a representative accessibility analysis.
-Some parks are massive and a centroid is not really representative of the the close-ness to the park from a nearby street.
+Unfortunately, generating a centroid for a park is not sufficient for accessibility analysis.
+Some parks are massive and a centroid is not really representative of distance to the park from a nearby street.
 What we need are several evenly distributed points _within_ the park.
 With the power of geopandas, this is actually pretty easy to do.

-The concept of generating many random but evenly spaced points within a polygon is illustrated in the next figure.
-We basically superimpose a 2D Gaussian distribution of random coordinates over the park polygons.
-The joined dataset are now a set of coordinates constrained by the shape of the parks.
+The concept of generating many random but evenly spaced points within a park is simple: we basically superimpose a 2D Gaussian distribution of random coordinates over the park polygons.
+The joined dataset is now a set of coordinates constrained by the shape of the parks.
+The illustrative figure shows how the park polygons become a collection of points constrained by the polygon boundaries.

 ![](../images/2018-10-27-Playgrounds-vs-pubs/Playgrounds%20vs%20Pubs_20_0.png)

 We can visualise the distribution of these points in an interactive map.
 The density of points isn't high but can be easily increased by altering the parameters of the Gaussian random sampling.
-I used the plots in the above figure as a qualitative check that the Wellington park geography was within the ¬1 $\sigma$ region of the random points.
+I used the plots in the above figure for qualitative checks - that the Wellington park geography was within the ~1 $\sigma$ region of the random points.
 I can always go back and either increase the number of samples, or change the scale parameter to cover a greater coordinate space.

 <div class="iframe_container">
 <iframe src="../images/2018-10-27-Playgrounds-vs-pubs/map_parks.html"